Arizona Rangers: The Modern Arizona Rangers

 In 1957 a nonprofit organization called the Arizona Rangers was organized, founded with the assistance of four former members of the agency.
 The modern Arizona Rangers were officially recognized by the state of Arizona in 2002, when Arizona Governor Jane Hull signed Legislative Act 41–4201.
 The purpose of this act was "to recognize the Arizona Rangers, who formed in 1901, disbanded in 1909 and reestablished in 1957 by original Arizona Rangers."
 The recognition by the State of Arizona gives no law enforcement authority to the organization.
 Members of the organization receive 24 hours of initial training and then ongoing monthly training.
 Rangers are required to qualify to Arizona Peace Officers Standard of Training (AZPOST) with their firearms, batons, Tasers, handcuffs, and OC spray.

+In 2002, the modern Arizona Rangers were officially recognized by the State of Arizona when the Legislature passed Arizona Revised Statute (ARS) 41-4201, authorizing the Arizona Rangers to provide armed law enforcement assistance to any Local, State, Federal or Tribal law enforcement agency in Arizona.
+Governor Jane Hull then signed this into law, amending ARS Title 41 – State Government.
+In addition, the Arizona Rangers are exempt from private security regulations under ARS 32-2606 authorizing the Rangers to provide armed public safety services for a variety of nonprofit organizations.
+Arizona Rangers may exercise powers of arrest under ARS 13–3884.
+However, while working certain duties (for example, court security and prisoner transportation) or at the direction and under the authority of requesting agencies, the Arizona Rangers do have full arrest authority.